0xcyberpj/tweet-machine/README.md

 ----
 <details><summary>PS:</summary>

- Even if You dont know the Username ,you  can simple type <pre>madangowri</pre>,it will fetch all the past and current twitter profile links
+ <pre>Even if You dont know the Username ,you  can simple type <b>madangowri</b>it will fetch all the past and current twitter profile links</pre>
 <pre>It Can Be Used in CTFs and SOCMINT </pre>

 Thank You